 Other than a solid five-start stretch starting at the end of July, Velasquez was mostly the same Velasquez for the rest of 2019.
 He still threw high pitch counts and short outings down the stretch.
 He was serviceable at times for the Phillies, but his shortcomings kept him from being someone that the team could rely on consistently in any role.

 Velasquez has a plus fastball and the ability to get strikeouts.
 He has just not been able to put it all together up to this point.
-But because of that ability, it is safe to say that he will get a shot in some role for the Phillies, assuming that there is a 2020 season.
-Look for him to be the fifth starter to start the season, but expect the team to act quickly if he is not effective.
+But because of that ability, it is safe to say that he will get a shot in some role for the Phillies.
+Look for him to be get some opportunities as a starter, but expect the team to act quickly if he is not effective.

 Check out our previous 2020 Season Previews